Austro-Hungarian occupation of Serbia: Conquest of Serbia

 On 6 September 1915, Germany and Bulgaria entered into a secret military alliance.
 German officials promised Bulgaria all of Serbian Macedonia, parts of northeastern Serbia, as well as a new loan of 200,000,000 gold francs in return for Bulgaria's participation in an upcoming invasion of Serbia.
 The agreement was signed in the German town of Plessa.
+The Central Powers enjoyed massive superiority in numbers and equipment, especially in artillery, along the nearly 1000 km front.
+Serbia and Montenegro could hardly muster half the number of soldiers as the Central Powers.
 On 5 October 1915, Austria-Hungary and Germany launched a joint invasion of Serbia.
 The offensive marked Austria-Hungary's fourth attempt to conquer Serbia, this time led by German General August von Mackensen.
-On that day, artillery bombardment began, a few days later three German and three Austro-Hungarian Army corps crossed the Sava, attacking from the north as part of Army Group Mackensen.
+On that day, a heavy artillery bombardment from the border with Serbia began.
+The next day three German and three Austro-Hungarian Army corps crossed the Sava, attacking from the north as part of Army Group Mackensen.
+On 9 October, Belgrade, Serbia's capital, was evacuated, on the same day, Austrian forces entered the neighbouring and allied country of Montenegro.

 On 14 October, with the bulk of the Serbian forces opposing combined invaders up north, two Bulgarian armies invaded southern Serbia from the east, advancing towards Niš and Skoplje.
-The Bulgarian offensive cut off the Royal Serbian Army's lines of communication to the south as well as a retreat route towards French General Maurice Sarrail's relief force, which had advanced northwards up the Vardar River valley from the Allies' new base in Salonica.
-Despite the treaty of mutual assistance with Serbia against a Bulgarian attack, King Constantine of Greece refused to let the Greek army enter the war to aid the Serbs or let the Allies use the Greek railroads devoted to supporting their mobilization.
+On 21 October Skopje is occupied by Bulgarian troops effectively cutting off the Serbian Army's lines of communication to the south as well as a retreat route towards French General Maurice Sarrail's relief force, which had advanced northwards up the Vardar River valley from the Allies' new base in Salonica.